Selmir Pidro

-Selmir Pidro (/bs/; born 3 March 1998) is a Bosnian professional footballer who plays as a left-back for Major League Soccer club St. Louis City.
-He also played for the Bosnia and Herzegovina national team.
+Selmir Pidro (/bs/; born 3 March 1998) is a Bosnian professional footballer who plays as a left-back for Bosnian Premier League club Sarajevo.

 Pidro started his professional career at Sarajevo, who loaned him to Bosna Visoko in 2018.
 In 2022, he was unveiled as St. Louis City’s first signing in Major League Soccer.

 A former youth international for Bosnia and Herzegovina, Pidro made his senior international debut in 2021.

 Club career

 Sarajevo

 Pidro started playing at his hometown club Iskra Bugojno, before joining Sarajevo's youth academy in 2014.
 On 9 June 2017, he signed his first professional contract with the team.

 In January 2018, he was sent on a six-month loan to Bosna Visoko.
 He made his professional debut against Orašje on 10 March at the age of 20.
 Three weeks later, he scored his first professional goal.

 In August, following his return from loan, Pidro signed a new five-year contract with Sarajevo.
 He made his competitive debut for the team away at Sloboda Tuzla on 5 August.
 On 1 December, he scored his first goal for Sarajevo in a triumph over Čelik Zenica.

 In April 2019, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.

 Pidro won his first trophy with the club on 15 May, by beating Široki Brijeg in Bosnian Cup final.

 On 9 July 2020, he extended his contract until June 2024.